NilFoundation/dbms-python/docs/indexes.rst

 Indexes
 -------

-**Indexes** can be added to collections to speed up document lookups.
-Every collection has a primary hash index on ``_key`` field by default.
+**Indexes** can be added to relations to speed up document lookups.
+Every relation has a primary hash index on ``_key`` field by default.
 This index cannot be deleted or modified.
-Every edge collection has additional indexes on fields ``_from`` and ``_to``.
+Every edge relation has additional indexes on fields ``_from`` and ``_to``.
 For more information on indexes, refer to `DbmsDB manual`_.